Nyarlathulhu/Leetcode/README.md

 # Leetcode
-This repo collects my solutions to problems I have dealt with.
+This repo collects solutions to problems I have dealt with.

 All solutions are acceptable.